There are two sides to checking out a potential self build plot –

 These fall into four main categories –

 - Obviously ascertainable ones such as legal restrictions on the site, e.g. covenants or rights of way or wayleaves over the site.
 A solicitor will sort this out.
-Also things such as parking difficulties in the area or poor roads
+Also things such as parking difficulties in the area or poor roads.
+It is also necessary to ascertain whether services such as water, sewage, electricity, gas and telecoms are available.

 - There is the rather more long term question about what the area is going to be like a good few years down the line.
 There may be plans for drastic changes to the road system, increases in the population density in the area or plans for industrial development nearby.
 Best to ask at the local planning department if any such changes are planned

 - Finally there may be physical problems with the land itself, such as contamination, tree roots, drainage, old workings, etc. and they should come to light when you have a survey done.
 Local authorities are obliged to keep registers of contaminated land.
-The planning legislation on the subject is: Planning Policy Statement 23: Planning and Pollution Control – Annex 2: Development on Land Affected by contamination.
 And see an explanation here.

 The Building Regulations